 In order for the socket to heal, it is necessary for a blood clot to form where the tooth once sat.
 This can take some time, especially after surgical extractions.
 After the removal of a tooth or teeth, gauze is provided to bite on.
 The goal is to place gentle pressure on the gauze in order to stop active bleeding.
 You may need to change your gauze every 20 to 30 minutes until bleeding has completely subsided.
 After this point, the aim is to allow the clot to remain in place as long as necessary.

 Brushing and flossing should resume the day following tooth extraction.
-We provide you with tips on oral care to minimize bacterial activity in the mouth during your recovery.
+Dr. Ken Barney will provide you with tips on oral care to minimize bacterial activity in the mouth during your recovery.

 Most patients do not feel like eating a full meal soon after their extraction procedure.
-When you do eat, choose soft foods that don’t require much chewing (think soup, yogurt, pudding, ice cream, and smoothies).
+When you do eat, choose soft foods that don’t require much chewing such as, soup, yogurt, pudding, ice cream, and smoothies.
 Avoid beverages and foods that are hot, crunchy, or chewy.

-If you are interested in learning more about dental extraction, and would like to see if you are a good candidate, call (304) 754-8803 to schedule a consultation at our office in Hedgesville, WV.
+If you think you may need a tooth extraction, call (304) 754-8803 to schedule a consultation with Dr. Ken Barney at our office in Hedgesville, WV.